Peter Virnau: Research

 We are especially interested in the novel collective properties of colloidal Janus particles that are propelled by diffusio-phoresis or similar means, which have been realized experimentally very recently.
 Depending on the interplay of volume exclusion, hydrodynamic alignment of orientations, and attractive forces, several phenomena like living crystals and phase separation are observed.

 Metastable phases decay by rare statistical fluctuations, termed "nucleation", where a "critical cluster" (i.e., a nanoscopic aggregate of the new phase having the minimal size to be able to grow) forms.
 Such critical clusters may form in the bulk ("homogeneous nucleation"), which facilitate this cluster formation by reducing the free energy barrier that needs to be overcome.
 Specialized computer simulation methods are developed to estimate the surface excess free energies, that control these processes, and related quantities (such as contact angles, line tension, Tolman length).
-This research is carried out in the framework of the priority program SPP 1296 "Heterogeneous Nucleation and Structure Formation" of the German Research Foundation (DFG), and we collaborate with J. Horbach (DLR Cologne) and S. Egelhaaf and H. Löwen (University of Düsseldorf), where complementary studies are done, as well as with S. K. Das (Bangalore) and S. Puri (New Delhi, India).
+This research is carried out in collaboration with S. K. Das (Bangalore), S. Egorov (University of Virginia) and A. Tröster (Vienna Technical University).
 For more information, please contact Kurt Binder and/or Peter Virnau.

-Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot ( http://knots.mit.edu ).
-Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered recently during a diploma thesis in our group (see figure on the left).
-Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, chromatin and proteins.
-On this topic, we collaborate with theory groups at MIT and an experimental group at the MPI for Polymer Research.
+Although globular homopolymers are typically highly knotted, less than one in a hundred protein structures contain a knot.
+Nevertheless, intriguing counter-examples exist, like the most complicated protein knot, which was discovered during a diploma thesis in our group (see figure on the left).
+Apart from analyzing biological data, we perform Monte Carlo simulations of simplified protein and DNA models to learn more about entanglements in viral DNA, proteins and chromatin.
+On the latter, we collaborate with an experimental biochemistry group from Cambridge University to unravel the structure of DNA in the cell nucleus.
 If you are interested in interdisciplinary investigations at the frontier of physics, mathematics and molecular biology, please contact Peter Virnau.